Blocking ads removes funding from us!

 BILD

-The XGIMI Halo can produce an HDR-10 1080p image with a maximum of 300 inches, the best image was at around 2,5 m with around 100 inches.
-The maximum brightness is 800 lumens, for a portable one Projector that is a high number.
-It definitely doesn't come close to a home theaterProjektor, but for on the go (e.g. for a slide show or a film) it is perfectly adequate.
-Movies can be played natively at 1080p and 60 frames pro second, 4K material is downscaled to 1080p (but looks noticeably better with more details and a sharper image).
+The XGIMI Halo can produce an HDR-10 1080p image with a maximum of 300 inches, the best image was at about 2,5 m with about 100 inches.
+The maximum brightness is 800 lumens, which is a high number for a portable projector.
+It definitely does not come close to a home cinema projector, but it is perfectly adequate for on the go (for example for a slide show or a film).
+Films can be played natively at 1080p and 60 frames per second. pro second, 4K material is downscaled to 1080p (but looks noticeably better with more details and a sharper image).

 Even 3D content can be displayed, but unfortunately I didn't have the glasses to test this.
 In daylight the number of lumens is only sufficient, in the evening the blinds no longer have to be closed.
 Gaming is also possible via HDMI, the input lag is around 30ms.
 That's enough for Fifa or other "casual" games, but I wouldn't play COD or Battlefield competitively on it.
 However, the refresh rate was constant at 60 frames pro Second.

-The image can be output in three "modes", so the Projector can also be hung under the ceiling.
-The automatic keystone correction then adapts the image to the wall, which ensured a sharp image review.
+The image can be output in three "modes", so the projector can also be hung from the ceiling.
+The automatic keystone correction then adjusts the image to the wall, which ensured a sharp image review.

 Hardware and OS

-Auf dem Projektor runs classic Android TV 9.o, which Xiaomi and co also use.
-It runs smoothly, offers a number of settings and with the Play Store it is also possible to load apps.
-All major streaming services work without it Probleme, Netflix has to be loaded via an external "TV Manager" app because there is no official licensing.
-That wasn't for me Problem, but should be mentioned.
+The projector runs classic Android TV 9, which Xiaomi and co also use.
+It runs smoothly, offers a number of settings and also offers the option of downloading apps via the Play Store.
+All major streaming services work without problems, Netflix has to be downloaded via an external "TV Manager" app because there is no official license.
+This was not a problem for me, but it should be mentioned.
 Streaming runs via WLAN module proproblem-free, but if you still like to use external hard drives, you have the option of doing so via a USB 2.0 input.
 A Chromecast is also built in, so you can use your smartphone or laptop as a "selection device" for content.

 External Anschlüsse